 Whether it's a breaching dam, overflowing river or surging coastal storm, all floods create hazards, displace people and restrict goods, services and commerce.

-We sat down with two OnSolve experts on emergency management and business continuity to get their advice on how to handle flood crisis communications.
-Troy Harper, our Director of Government Strategy, defines the strategic direction for OnSolve CodeRED.
-Ann Pickren, our Chief Market Development Officer, lends a unique perspective as a business continuity expert.
+We sat down with two OnSolve experts on emergency management and business continuity to get their advice on how to handle flood crisis communications: Troy Harper, our Director of Government Strategy, and Ann Pickren, our Chief Customer Officer and business continuity expert.

 If there’s one thing to take away from our conversation, it’s this: Government agencies and commercial enterprises can learn a lot from each other.
 The key: Work together and communicate.